xiewy93/loading-prediction/README.md

 # README #

-This is a project for explor some new functions
+This is a project for electricity loading prediction